 To generate boilerplate code for localization, run the

-generate program inside directory where you
+generate program inside directory where your

 pubspec.yaml file is located:

-pub run intl_utils:generate
+flutter pub run intl_utils:generate

 This will produce files inside